ozlembahar/myoTrainer/README.md

-# myoTrainer: Fine-Tuning Cellpose-SAM for Disease-Aware Segmentation of Human
-# Skeletal Muscle Cells
+# myoTrainer: Fine-Tuning Cellpose-SAM for Disease-Aware Segmentation of Human Skeletal Muscle Cells

-## Model Summary
+## Training

 Cellpose-SAM model was fine-tuned using the command provided by the Cellpose developers.
 The model was trained using Cellpose